• About

 Insalata di Mare (Seafood Salad)

-One of my favorite antipasti was the Insalata di Mare, which is a seafood salad of seared island fish, shrimp, a scallop, tako (octopus), and lobster, served with a white balsamic emulsion and fried capers.
 The seafood was all cooked perfectly and the dish itself was so incredibly light and fresh!
 I will say it’s hard to split this one up with a large table of people but it would be a perfect appetizer for two.

 Insalata di Mare

-Probably one of the best goat cheese/beet salads I’ve ever had!
-Mmmm those yellow beets, though.
-Taverna’s is made up of arugula, local beets, goat cheese, cherry tomatoes, dried black mission figs, pine nuts, extra virgin olive oil, and balsamic syrup.
 I love that they source food from local farms when they can – the beets are from Fresh Island Herbs, and the goat cheese is occasionally sourced from the local Surfing Goat Dairy on Maui (when available/price permitting).
 And the figs?
-Whaaat.
-I didn’t even know I liked figs. Nice touch.
+Wow.
+I didn’t even know I liked figs but I guess I do now.
+Nice touch.

 Insalata Barbabietola e Formaggio di Capra